truemark/autostate/README.md

 ## Caveats

- * RDS doesn't allow asterisks in tag values so use hyphens instead when defining cron expressions
+ * RDS doesn't allow asterisks or commas in tag values so use hyphens and colons instead when defining cron expressions Start an RDS cluster every 30 minutes and shut it down 15 minutes after it starts on weekdays.
+    ```json
+    {
+      "autostate:start-schedule": "0:30 - - - 1-5",
+      "autostate:max-runtime": "10"
+    }
+    ```

- * terminate-schedule and reboot-schedule tags are ignored for ECS services
+ * The terminate-schedule and reboot-schedule tags are ignored for ECS services.

  * RDS doesn't allow termination of RDS clusters when they are stopped

 ## References